 Dr. E’s Latest Winter Camping Adventure

-By Dr. Elliot Lysyk, DC ~ Vernon Chiropractor
+By Dr. Elliot Lysyk, DC ~ Vernon BC Chiropractor

 I've never built a "quinzhee" before (a snow cave) to be used as a shelter for winter camping, so that was my vision this year.
 After two hours of shoveling, deep in the forest with my eight-year-old daughter, far away from people, we had a six-foot pile of snow to burrow into.
 More accurately, I did the heavy lifting while Shay created winter fairy gardens for the sky, water, and fire fairies in the forest all around us!